WHAT IS LINDY HOP?

 And so it is that many of these clips are a mixed blessing to be taken with a grain of salt, something beautiful with something ugly.
 The costumes or the gestures can be racist and unappealing while the ability of these performers is unquestionably great and rarely matched even to this day.
 In presenting these clips it is our hope that you can look beyond the negative elements to see those performers for their ability, their art, and their inspiration.
 Regardless of (indeed often despite) the context in which it was presented we think the quality of the dancing speaks for itself and demands to be respected for what it is - great art.

 After Seben - 1929

 This clip features one of the first examples of the Lindy Hop on film.
 Vaudevillian James Barton in blackface introduces three couples the third of which is "Shorty" George Snowden and a very young looking girl identified only as "Little Bea".
-This may not be exactly the Lindy Hop as we think of it today, they even end it with a Cakewalk, but it's a start.
+This may not be exactly the Lindy Hop as we think of it today, they even end it with a Cakewalk, but you can see them breakaway in what would become the swingout.
 Appropriately enough the band is Chick Webb's.

 A Day at the Races - 1937